-Wildlife has been determined to be a source of E.coli at JTCC.
-Specifically, waterfowl and other birds are assumed to present an increased loading of E.coli as they migrate towards stormwater management facilities and roam the campus.
-This presents the most likely scenario where JTCC should focus efforts in reducing loading identified in the TMDL WLA.
+Wildlife has been determined to be a source of E.coli at BCC.
+Specifically, groundhogs, feral cats, and various species of birds are assumed to present an increased loading of E.coli as they migrate towards stormwater management facilities and roam the campus.
+This presents the most likely scenario where BCC should focus efforts in reducing loading identified in the TMDL WLA.

-4.0 APPLICABLE OVERVIEW OF JTCC'S MS4 PROGRAM
+4.0 APPLICABLE OVERVIEW OF BCC'S MS4 PROGRAM

-JTCC's MS4 Permit regulates stormwater discharges from areas included within census urbanized areas (CUAs), including its Chester campus within the TMDL watershed.
-JTCC's collective efforts, as described in the JTCC MS4 Program Plan, result in significant reduction of pollutants that could potentially be discharged from its regulated MS4.
+BCC's MS4 Permit regulates stormwater discharges from areas included within census urban areas (CUAs), including its Chester campus within the TMDL watershed.
+BCC's collective efforts, as described in the BCC MS4 Program Plan, result in significant reduction of pollutants that could potentially be discharged from its regulated MS4.